-Milestone C's flagship engineering & aviation program curriculum was developed specifically with the intent that no prerequisite student knowledge or prior experience is required.
+Milestone C's flagship engineering & aviation program curriculum was developed specifically so that no prerequisite student knowledge or prior experience would be required.
 We use analogy-based instruction and hands-on activities to facilitate student learning.

 Leadership and Team-Building Simulations

 We are excited to offer our students the streamlined version of Pedro-X, a professional leadership and team-building simulation used by corporate giants such as General Electric (GE) and Bigelow Tea to train executive teams.
-Please watch the official Pedro-X video and Bigelow Tea company’s endorsement of the simulation at the YouTube link to the right.
+You can watch the official Pedro-X video and Bigelow Tea company’s endorsement of the simulation at the YouTube link to the right.

 Engineering Design Project

-The class will be assigned top-level "customer" requirements to design and build a drone from scratch.
-They will work in 3 teams: design (engineering), programs (management), and operations (aviation).
-The project will span the program duration and emulate industry standard engineering processes.
+The class is assigned top-level "customer" requirements to design, build, and fly a racing drone from scratch.
+They work in 3 teams: engineers, program managers, and test pilots.
+The project spans the program duration and emulates industry standard engineering processes.
 Students will gain hands-on experience working in cross-functional teams as they write and analyze requirements; conduct preliminary and critical design; present at major design reviews; and, finally, test their completed product.
-Students will rotate between teams to ensure comprehensive training on all design aspects.
+Opportunities to rotate between students teams are available for comprehensive training on all design aspects.

 Flight Simulator Training

-Students will receive ground instruction on flying fundamentals and basic aerodynamics followed by hands-on training on Milestone C's advanced flight simulator.
-Simulator training will focus on demonstration of Physics and aerodynamics concepts, as well as problem solving, teamwork, communication, multi-tasking, prioritization, situational awareness, and risk management.
-Students will participate in all aspects of the engineering design project as the aviation team, contributing the “operator's input” to design and conducting test pilot duties flying the drones.
+Students receive ground instruction on flying fundamentals and basic aerodynamics followed by hands-on training on Milestone C's flight simulator.
+Simulator training will focus on demonstration of Physics and aerodynamics concepts, as well as problem solving, teamwork, communication, multi-tasking, prioritization, and situational awareness.
+Students on the test pilots team participate in all aspects of the engineering project and contribute the “operator's input” to the design process.

 Distinguished Guest Speakers